 Our country’s population is continuously growing and with that growth comes a wealth of diversity in the years to come.
-More and more couples are marrying people outside of their racial or ethic groups.
+More and more couples are marrying people outside of their racial or ethnic groups.
 In fact, as of 2015, one in six newlyweds married someone of a different race, a tremendous increase from just 3% in 1967 .
 Many of these new relationships will bring about a plethora of diversity in the next generation of children.
-As per population projections by the US Census Bureau, half of children in the US will be nonwhite by 2020 and the majority of the US population will be nonwhite by 2044 .
+As per population projections by the US Census Bureau, half of the children in the US will be nonwhite by 2020 and the majority of the US population will be nonwhite by 2044 .

 Brown County also follows suit with the country’s growing diversity.
 Data projections show a considerable increase of Hispanic and African American students in Brown County’s public school system.
 The projections to 2019 show that as the Non-Hispanic White population decreases, Hispanic and African American populations will increase, with the Hispanic population having the most dramatic growth.
 From 2001 to 2019, the population of graduating Hispanic students will have grown from 65 to 372 students per class year .